Envq/panda_controller/README.md

 ## **Files**

 ### **data_manager**
-- This file contains all the functions to communicate with the stored data
+- This file contains all the functions to communicate with the stored data.

 ### **panda**
 - This file is a wrapper for easy use of moveit to control the Panda robot.